 - Knowledge of such possession must exist with the owner either expressly or implied and without any concealment

-- The trespasser must have dispossessed the true owner with the complete and final effect
+- The trespasser must have dispossessed the true owner with complete and final effect

-- In the case of cultivable land, if a crop has been grown then even the true owner has no right to destroy the crop
+- In the case of cultivable land, if the crop has been grown then even the true owner has no right to destroy the crop

-Section 98, deals with the right of private defence to immunise acts which would be offences, but for the reason that they are acts in retaliation to acts of youth, persons of unsound mind, the person in an inebriated state or committed under the misconception of facts.
+Section 98, deals with the right of private defence to immunise acts which would be offences, but for the reason that they are acts in retaliation to acts of youth, persons of unsound mind, a person in an inebriated state or committed under a misconception of facts.

 Section 99 enumerates certain situation wherein the right to private defence is not available and they are: